-Hold the substance up to a light.
-Real gold has a shiny surface that glistens as it is twisted in light, but it does not twinkle or sparkle.
-Fool's gold twinkles and sparkles in light, reflecting the light and creating a glittery effect.
+Hold the placer gold up to the light.
+It has a shiny surface that glistens as it is twisted in light, but it does not twinkle or sparkle.
+Fool's gold twinkles and sparkles in light, reflecting the light and creating a glittery effect in the pan.
 Real gold is bright yellow with a shiny, metallic surface.

 Nugget gold is a soft, malleable metal that bends easily.
 If you tap it lightly with a hammer, gold dents rather than breaks.
 Other non-gold metals or minerals can break when hammer.
 Strike the gold firmly to check whether or not you can dent it without it breaking.
 Place the substance in corrosive nitric acid, using care to avoid getting it on your skin.
 Nitric acid does not dissolve or tarnish raw gold.
 Fool's gold, however, also is not affected by nitric acid, but other identification methods will help you determine whether or not the specimen is fool's gold.